SWittouck/benchmark-scarap/README.md

 The goal of this project is to demonstrate the pan, core and sample modules of the SCARAP toolkit for prokaryotic comparative genomics.

 The pangenome pipeline of SCARAP (pan module) is benchmarked against various publicly available pangenome tools.
 Three main benchmark datasets are used: (1) one representative genome for each genus of Lactobacillales, (2) OrthoBench and (3) paraBench.
-The core and clust modules are demonstrated on a dataset with Lactiplantibacillus plantarum genomes.
+The core and sample modules are demonstrated on a dataset with Lactiplantibacillus genomes.

 ## Data